 State abandoned property law establishes guidelines under which unclaimed property must be surrendered to the applicable state.
 Generally, the funds in your account are considered unclaimed if you have not had any activity or communication with us regarding your account over a period of years, defined by your state of residence.
 All products are subject to abandoned property laws, including IRAs and CDs.
 If your funds are surrendered to the state, you may be able to reclaim them, but your claim may need to be presented to the state.
 We want you to keep your money, not the state!
 You can avoid the transfer of your money to the state simply by signing into your account, transacting periodically, contacting us, or replying to any abandoned property correspondence.

 Assignment: No part of an account may be pledged, assigned, given as a gift, or otherwise transferred to a third party without our prior written consent.

-Lien and Set-Off: Unless your account is an IRA Account, by opening an account, you grant us a security interest (in other words, a "Lien") in your deposit accounts with us.
+Lien and Set-Off: Unless otherwise prohibited by law, by opening an account, you grant us a security interest (in other words, a "Lien") in your deposit accounts with us.
 That means that at any time and without notice to you, we can use all or any part of the money from your individual or joint accounts to pay any amounts you owe us or any of our affiliates from time to time.
 (This is what's known as a "Set-Off").
 Any Set-Off shall be a lawful and valid payment by you of amounts you owe us.